enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iv.md

 ### $dayOfWeek

 The `$dayOfWeek` date operator is used to extract the exact day of the week the document was made on.
-The output goes from 1-7, 1 being Sunday and 7 being Saturday.
+The output goes from 1 to 7, with 1 being Sunday and 7 being Saturday.

 Example:
 ```js